demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 });
 ```

-This jQuery snippet fires an AJAX Post request with the user id upon clicking the follow button and shows an alert for both success and failure cases of the response.
+This javascript snippet fires an AJAX Post request with the user id using jQuery upon clicking the follow button and it shows an alert for both success and failure cases of the response.

 That's it!
 We can follow a user, by clicking the follow button in his/her profile page.

 ### Revisiting User Wall

-In the current implementation, the user's wall page is just subscribed to the logged in user's feed.
-This subscription will populate only if the user posts a tweet.
+In the current implementation, the user's wall page has subscribed only to the logged in user's feed.
+This subscription will populate just if the user posts a tweet.
 So, the Wall page will be empty most of the cases.

 Ideally, it should display the user's timeline where he/she can see the tweets from his/her followers.
-And also, we need a real time update when the timeline receives a new tweet from the follower.
+And also, we need a real-time update when the timeline receives a new tweet from the follower.

-*GetStream.io*'s javascript client library already support these features.
+*GetStream.io*'s javascript client library already supports these features.
 So, we just have to enable it.

-As a first step, in addition to passing the user feed token, we have to pass the timeline token.
+As a first step, in addition to passing the user feed token, we have to share the timeline token.

 Let's add a new function in *Stream.fs* to get an user's timeline feed.